zachpino/comm-workshop-s18/week06/switch.md

 When a viewer mouses over a dot, we can see which congressional district that dot represents in the `#key` area of the svg.

+`d` refers to the data bound to the object that is moused-over, whereas `this` refers to the object itself.
+So, we can `select` another object on the page such as `#key` and update it with the data of the moused-over dot with `d`, or adjust the moused-over object's appearence with `this`.

 With our visualization more interactive, can we reach any new insights in exploring our plot?

 -----